Skip to content

 <topic>.shutdownGenerator loop has fully exited; ServeLoop evicts it

 All events include source_id which is the ID of the generator instance.
-When a .stop frame has meta.reason set to update, it also includes update_id referencing the spawn that triggered the reload.
+When a .stopped frame has meta.reason set to update, it also includes update_id referencing the spawn that triggered the reload.
 ServeLoop evicts a generator when it receives a <topic>.shutdown frame.

 Configuration Options